bitlogic-dev/rpg-cards/README.md

 Support
 =======

-I (the original author) am not maintaining the project anymore, and will not be responding to issues or reviewing PRs.
+Crobi (the original author) is not maintaining the project anymore, and will not be responding to issues or reviewing PRs.
-However, I have given write access to a few collaborators that are maintaining the project.
-Please reach out to me if you want to be included as collaborator, or if you want to take ownership of this project.
+However, I will continue to add enhancements and maintian this forked repo for the time being.

 FAQ